 Vermilion Parish (La.)
 Sheriff Michael Couvillon refused to turn over public records related to the detention of individuals suspected of being undocumented.
 The SPLC requested the records under the Louisiana Public Records Act to determine if the sheriff’s office was holding immigrants in jail for prolonged periods of time due to unconstitutional racial profiling.

-Louisiana’s Jefferson Parish Public School System failed to provide adequate translation and interpretation services for Spanish-speaking parents with limited English proficiency.
+Louisiana’s Jefferson Parish Public School System failed to provide adequate translation and interpretation services for Spanish-speaking parents with limited English proficiency and created an environment hostile to Latino students.
 The school system provided school notices in English to English-speaking parents but failed to provide this information to Spanish-speaking parents in Spanish – discriminating against these students and violating state and federal law.
-The Southern Poverty Law Center filed a complaint against the school district with the U.S. Department of Education and the U.S. Department of Justice.
+The SPLC filed a complaint with the U.S. Department of Education and the U.S. Department of Justice, resulting in a settlement agreement between the school system and federal authorities.

 African-American students in several Florida school districts were subjected to harsh disciplinary policies at a far higher rate than their white classmates.
 These students were often subjected to long-term suspensions, expulsions and even arrested at school for relatively minor misconduct.